1luciamartin/python-data-analysis/README.md

 This is a small data analysis project where I look at the relationship between eruption duration and waiting time in the Old Faithful geyser dataset.
 The goal is to see whether a linear model is reasonable and how well it describes the pattern we see in the data.
+(This project was created for learning and practice purposes.)

 ## What I did
 In this notebook I: